citrix/tech-marketing/projects/tech-zone/new-development-url-notice.md

 ## What do I need to do?

+Please read this section in its entirety.

+### If you are actively working on a branch

+(that is, you're currently writing a document for tech zone in a branch)

+You'll need to open up Github Desktop and:

+1. Commit any changes you've made
+1. Push those changes, so they appear in your branch on <https://github.com/martinzugec-ctx/en-us-tech-zone>
+1. Then follow the migration guide: [Migration Guide](new-development-url-migration-guide.html).

+### If you're not actively working on a branch

 You’ll need to migrate your development environment to the new repository under <https://github.com/citrixtechzone/en-us-tech-zone>

 If you use GitHub Desktop and Visual Studio Code, we have prepared a migration guide for this: [Migration Guide](new-development-url-migration-guide.html).